Domiii/dbux/README.md

 * [playback] when stepping through, render the value of `TraceType.ExpressionResult` inline
 * switch between `StepMode`s via button or command
 * [applicationList] add a new TreeView (name: `dbuxApplicationList`) below the `dbuxContentView`
-   * shows all applications in `applicationCollection`
+   * shows all applications in `allApplications`
-   * lets you switch between them by clicking on them (can use `applicationCollection.setSelectedApplication`)
+   * lets you switch between them by clicking on them (can use `allApplications.setSelectedApplication`)
 * [callstackView]
   * actually: a callstack is actually a single slice of a complex call graph over time
   * allow to search for path between any two contexts